Dynatrace/dynatrace-configuration-as-code/api_coverage.md

 ---
 **NOTE**: This a working document, mainly focused on Configuration APIs being covered by Settings 2.0 support or not.
-Information presented in this document does not represent the current coverage of Dynatrace APIs and is likely outdated anymore.
+Information presented in this document does not represent the current coverage of Dynatrace APIs and is likely outdated.
  **Please consult the official documentation for information about [supported configuration types](https://www.dynatrace.com/support/help/manage/configuration-as-code/monaco/reference/supported-configuration#configuration-types-and-access-permissions)**.
 ---